 The first step to solving problems is knowing you have them.
 And if you’re doing anything online then cyber security is certainly one of them – in fact, it should be on pretty much everyone’s minds these days.

-“There used to be a time when cyber security was mostly a threat to big companies,” says Cory Gould, CWB’s Chief Information Security Officer.
-“But these days it’s something that affects everyone – whether you’re an individual or a business of any size, any industry.
-And while it’s not insurmountable, it is certainly everyone’s problem.”
+“There was a time when cyber security was a threat to only the largest of companies,” says Cory Gould, CWB’s Chief Information Security Officer.
+“But those days are long behind us.
+Cyber security is something that affects everyone – whether you’re an individual or a business, any size, any industry.
+And while the problem is not insurmountable, it can only be managed with focused attention.”

 “People often think that cyber security insurance is only for large companies,” she says.
 “They also often think that their business doesn’t really have any exposure to cyber security risk.
 In fact, everyone is at risk to some degree or another.
 Even if you have the best security set-up in the world, one accidental click on a malicious email link can sometimes be all it takes.”